-The left panel of the Dominion KX II interface contains the following information.
+The left panel of the KX II interface contains the following information.
 Note that some information is conditional and will only be displayed if you are a certain of user, are using certain features, and so on.
-This conditional information is noted here.
+Conditional information is noted here.

 Information Description When displayed?
 Time & Session The date and time the current session started.
 Always User Username Always State The current state of the application, either idle or active.
 If idle, the application tracks and displays the time the session has been idle.
-Always Your IP The IP address used to access the Dominion KX II.
+Always Your IP The IP address used to access the KX II.
 Always Last Login The last login date and time.
-Always Under CC-SG Management The IP address of the CC-SG device managing the Dominion KX II.
-When the Dominion KX II is being managed by CC-SG.
-Device Information Information specific to the Dominion KX II you are using.
+Always Under CC-SG Management The IP address of the CC-SG device managing the KX II.
+When the KX II is being managed by CC-SG.
+Device Information Information specific to the KX II you are using.
 Always Device Name Name assigned to the device.
-Always IP Address The IP address of the Dominion KX II.
+Always IP Address The IP address of the KX II.
 Always Firmware Current version of firmware.
-Always Device Model Model of the Dominion KX II Always Network The name assigned to the current network.
+Always Device Model Model of the KX II Always Serial number Serial number of the KX II Always Network The name assigned to the current network.
 Always PowerIn1 Status of the power 1 outlet connection.
-Either on or off.
-When connected.
+Either on or off, or Auto-detect off.
+Always

 Information Description When displayed?
 PowerIn2 Status of the power 2 outlet connection.
-Either on or off.
-When connected.
-Configured As Base or Configured As Tiered If you are using a tiering configuration, this indicates if the Dominion KX II you are accessing is the base device or a tiered device.
-When the Dominion KX II is part of a tiered configuration.
-Port States The statuses of the ports being used by the Dominion KX II.
-Always Connect Users The users, identified by their username and IP address, who are currently connected to the Dominion KX II.
-Always Help - User Guide Links to online help.
-Always Favorite Devices See Managing Favorites (on page 45).
-Always FIPS Mode FIPS Mode: EnabledSSL Certificate: FIPS Mode Compliant When FIPS is enabled.
+Either on or off, or Auto-detect off.
+Always Configured As Base or Configured As Tiered If you are using a tiering configuration, this indicates if the KX II you are accessing is the base device or a tiered device.
+When the KX II is part of a tiered configuration Port States The statuses of the ports being used by the KX II.
+Always Connect Users The users, identified by their username and IP address, who are currently connected to the KX II.
+Always Online Help Links to online help.
+Always Favorite Devices See Managing Favorites (on page 52).
+Always FIPS Mode FIPS Mode: EnabledSSL Certificate: FIPS Mode Compliant When FIPS is enabled

-Dominion KX II Console Navigation
+KX II Console Navigation

-The Dominion KX II Console interfaces provide many methods for navigation and making your selections.
+The KX II Console interfaces provide many methods for navigation and making your selections.